 - OUR ROLE

-Disability Services serves as a central point of information and coordination to ensure equal access and full participation for students.
+Disability and Accessibility Resources serves as a central point of information and coordination to ensure equal access and full participation for students.
 This requires an interactive process.
 You know your strengths and struggles.
 We know resources that are available to assist you to be successful.
 We want you to make informed choices and feel good about your experience at Hope.